narioinc/RFM-REST/README.md

 # RFM-REST
-REST API for the Raspberry-Pi Fleet manager
+REST API for the Raspberry-Pi Fleet manager server